vizzdoom/sqlmap-command-builder/README.md

 # SQLMap Command Builder

 **Take control of SQLMap with a single page app.** This interactive builder lets you craft advanced [SQLMap](https://github.com/sqlmapproject/sqlmap) commands without memorising dozens of CLI switches.

-The whole project is pure HTML, CSS and JavaScript, so it works completely offline and keeps your tests private.
+Thewhole project is pure HTML, CSS and JavaScript, so it works completely offline to keeps your tests private.

-## Why is this tool handy?

-- **Quick templates** – Start from built-in scenarios such as GET or POST tests and a Burp request import.
-- **Full option coverage** – Toggle SQLMap's flags from clearly arranged tabs.
-- **Tamper scripts** – Enable obfuscation techniques with a single click.
-- **Save/Load configs** – Keep your favourite setups and share them easily.
-- **Works offline** – Perfect for restricted environments or on‑site engagements.

-Whether you are new to SQLMap or a seasoned operator, the builder saves you from endless command‑line tweaking and lets you focus on the actual test.
+This command builder saves you from endless command‑line tweaking and lets you focus on the actual penetration test.

 ## Project website

 <https://vizzdoom.github.io/sqlmap-command-builder/>
+(this page source code can be saved and opened locally)

 ## Building